 Click the links below to visit the national Pediatric Readiness Project website and to view the aggregate data report for Pennsylvania’s emergency departments.

-Family presence during medical treatment, otherwise known as family-centered care, has been a growing national initiative since the beginning of this millennium.
-For prehospital medical providers, multiple documents and guidelines have been published at a national level promoting the inclusion of a patient’s family during EMS treatment and transport.
+Family presence during medical treatment, otherwise known as family-centered care, has been a growing national initiative.
+For prehospital medical providers, national level publication promote the inclusion of a patient’s family during EMS treatment and transport.
 The benefits of family-centered care are evidence-based and far reaching.

 The Pennsylvania EMS for Children Program strongly believes that family presence during medical treatment benefits everyone, including patients, their families, and healthcare providers, by reducing medical errors and increasing patient satisfaction.